A wry, witty memoir of a desperate middle-age foreign language learner.

-Already an accomplished reader of French, Watson found himself forced to learn to speak the language when he was invited to present a paper in Paris – in French.
-A private crash course and lessons at the Alliance Française only served to point out how difficult it can be to learn any foreign language, especially later in life.
-As he confronts his own national prejudices, Watson weaves in digressions on the contrasts between France and America, on the mysteries of French engineering, and on eccentric French cavers.
-This wry, witty book is not just for anyone who has ever tried to learn another language, but for anyone who has yearned desperately to learn something and worked to the limit to achieve it.
+Richard Watson was invited to deliver a paper on Rene Descartes—in French, a language Watson could read but couldn’t speak.
+A private crash course and lessons at the Alliance Française only served to prove how difficult it can be to learn any foreign language, especially later in life.
+Throughout are digressions on the contrasts between France and America, on the mysteries of French engineering, and on eccentric French spelunkers.
+This book is for anyone who has done battle with another language.